-Interviews are arguably the most difficult technique to get right because interviewers; should be asking relevant questions that predict good pricing and revenues hires.
-Unfortunately, most questions just don’t hit the mark—mainly because they focus on past behaviour and experience – failing in turn to identify core traits, competencies and capability for new pricing teams and positions.
+Interviews are arguably the most difficult technique to get right because interviewers should be asking relevant questions that predict good pricing and revenues hires.
+Unfortunately, most questions just don’t hit the mark—mainly because they focus on past behaviour and experience – failing in turn to identify core traits, competencies and capabilities for new pricing teams and positions.

 And getting a product pricing manager to run the interview for you doesn’t seem to be making the problem better either.
 In fact, our research shows that, even though pricing managers may have some great capabilities, they are not necessarily great at interviewing.
 Their focus is on finding people that can do the job now – not people who can adapt to the needs of the business now and in the future.

-Very often pricing manager recruitment lead interviews by focusing on their own needs, rather than on the needs of the business or the candidate.
+Very often pricing manager recruitment leads interviews by focusing on their own needs, rather than on the needs of the business or the candidate.
 Interviews can go off on tangents, and questions do not sufficiently explore personal traits and attributes.
 Much of the notes produced are often unhelpful to final decision-making.

 The problem with interviewing people like this is that it’s a big waste of time.
 It’s a terrible indicator of predicting personality traits and job performance.
 Interviewers are commonly swayed by their biases as they evaluate the candidate.
 This further reduces the predictive accuracy of job interviewers.
 And you don’t get the people you really need in your pricing team.

 So which pricing manager recruitment method is the best one?